semantic-flow/sflo/documentation/concept.mesh.resource.element.node-config-defaults.md

 id: 9el7ivz22xvt8exiz7tj23f
 title: Node Config Defaults
 desc: 'inheritable default settings used when a node lacks explicit operational config'
-updated: 1755854773341
+updated: 1755898431394
 created: 1751646537672
 ---

 ## Overview

 Node config defaults are inheritable settings that provide baseline behavior for nodes.
-They are supplied by ancestors (and service/platform) and are resolved by the same inheritance mechanism used for config.
+They are supplied by ancestors (and service/platform) and are resolved by a mechanism similar to that of service config config.

 - Inheritance mechanism: see [[concept.mesh.resource.element.flow.config.inheritable]]
-- Operational (final) config consumer: see [[concept.mesh.resource.element.flow.config.operational]]
+- Operational (final) config: see [[concept.mesh.resource.element.flow.config.operational]]
 - Folder overview for config flows: see [[concept.mesh.resource.element.flow.config]]

 ## Common default settings (examples)